How to Help: Yourself and Others

 Take time to take care of yourself

 It is not uncommon to be physically and or emotionally traumatized.
 For your safety and well-being, you may want to seek medical attention.
-You can choose to go to the University Health Center or the University Counseling Services for care or if you are having difficulty sleeping, eating, feeling anxious, or would like to speak about your experience in a confidential setting.
+You can choose to go to Student Health Services or the University Counseling Services for care or if you are having difficulty sleeping, eating, feeling anxious, or would like to speak about your experience in a confidential setting.
 An advocate from the The Well can support and accompany you.

 Do things at your own pace and in your own time